 We had our first indoor meeing of the year at the library on September 22.
 We had a program with Marie St. Onge , owner of Paisley Floral Design Studio in Manchester.
 Her theme was designing in heirloom containers.
 She created two designs in her own heirloom Carnival Glass containers which she switched into other containers and then they were raffled off.
 Holiday wreath packets were given out at this meeting.

-Wreath pick up day is Saturday, November 27 at the library.
-Members are requested to be there by 7am when the truck comes in with the orders.
-Pick up for the public is from 10-11am.
+Wreath pick up day was Saturday, November 27 at the library.
+Members were requested to be there by 7am when the truck came in with the orders.
+Pick up for the public was from 10-11am.
 Many members chose to deliver to their customers.
 The club is very grateful to the community for their support every year which makes this fund raiser a success.